Angler phishing on social media

 What is angler phishing?

 Cybercriminals who engage in angler phishing create fake social media identities in order to pose as customer support employees from trustworthy businesses.
-Attackers target social media users who share complaints about a company's services by using these fake accounts.
+Angler phishing work by exploiting social media interactions, particularly targeting disgruntled customers seeking assistance.
+Attackers target social media users who share complaints about a company’s services by using these fake accounts.

 One of the reasons why hackers are converting to phishing on social media is that it’s a lot quicker and easier on social media, since everyone can create accounts and choose a fitting name.
 This means that hackers can essentially create a “customer support” account, and call it e.g. “@goggle-support” and trick people into thinking they’re truly from Google Support, and not malicious actors.

-In order for us to avoid falling into the angler phishing trap, we should take a closer look at the methods the hackers use.
+In order for us to avoid falling into the angler phishing attacks, we should take a closer look at the methods the hackers use.

 • Platform looting: Angler phishing typically takes place inside the vast settings of social media platforms like Facebook, X (formerly Twitter), and Instagram.
 Cybercriminals create fake accounts here by copying the branding and messaging of well-known businesses, ranging from financial institutions to leading e-commerce organizations.